 - This tool can be particularly useful for multiple flights over the same area.
 Ground control points, or high accuracy GPS locations (RTK, PPK) can be used for the first flight and then the Reference Project mechanism can be used to accurately register the other flights, even without GCPs or accurate location information.

 - The Reference Project mechanism can ensure perfect horizontal and vertical alignment for visualization and difference comparison tools.

 - The Reference Project can also be used with partially overlapping projects.
 For best success, the same sensor and flight pattern should be used for both projects although the Reference Project mechanism can support different sensors and patterns

 Export Undistorted Photos

-New option to save the undistorted photos created in the AT process when exporting AT results.
+New option to save the undistorted photos calculated in the AT process, when exporting AT results.
 During the photo preparation steps, PhotoMesh calculates the photos’ distortion parameters (that result from most cameras lens properties) and uses these parameters to undistort the photos so that feature matching and other AT sub-steps can be performed properly.

 - Close range project memory usage optimized for 16GB machines

 - Optimized production time for close range projects

 PhotoMesh provides a REST API for PM Production to automate the production phases, e.g., load photo files or list, set AT and reconstruction areas, begin and manage a build, and create new build versions.
 PhotoMesh 7.8 features the addition of a new method to the API for generation of a report in JSON format with information about the general project, photo collections, AT results, control points, reference projects and reconstruction results.